History of Duke Blue Devils football: Barry Wilson era (1990–1993)

 Barry Wilson was promoted from assistant coach and took over the Blue Devils football program after the departure of Steve Spurrier, but struggled with a 13–30–1 record in four seasons despite inheriting a team that had shared an ACC championship the season before he became the head coach.
 Unable to duplicate or build upon the successes of his predecessor, Wilson resigned as head coach after the 1993 season.

 In 1990, the Blue Devils finished with a 4–7 record.
 Duke began the season with a loss to South Carolina and a victory over Northwestern.
-After consecutive losses to #10 Virginia and #19 Clemson, Wilson's Dukies defeated Army and Western Carolina.
+After consecutive losses to No. 10 Virginia and #19 Clemson, Wilson's Dukies defeated Army and Western Carolina.
 Duke then lost to Maryland and #16 Georgia Tech before defeating Wake Forest.
 The Blue Devils finished the season with losses to NC State and North Carolina.
 In 1991, Duke finished 4–6–1.
 They began the season by tying South Carolina.

 The Blue Devils then won their next two, defeating Rutgers and Colgate.
 They then lost to Virginia by a score of 34–3.
 After defeating Vanderbilt and Maryland in consecutive weeks by a score of 17–13, the Blue Devils lost their last five to close the season.
 In 1992, Duke went 2–9.
 Duke began the season with a 48–21 loss to ACC newcomer Florida State.
-Duke then went 2–2 over the next four games, losing to Vanderbilt, beating Rice, losing to #14 Virginia, and beating East Carolina.
+Duke then went 2–2 over the next four games, losing to Vanderbilt, beating Rice, losing to No. 14 Virginia, and beating East Carolina.
 Duke lost its last five games of the season to close out the 1992 campaign.
 Wilson's last season in 1993 was a 3–8 mark.
 Duke kicked off the season against #1 Florida State, losing 45–7.
 After losing to Rutgers the next week, Duke defeated Army to win its first game of the season.
 Duke next lost its next four, starting with #22 Virginia and #11 Tennessee.
 Duke dropped games to Clemson and Maryland during the latter half of the four-game losing streak.
-Duke closed the season with two wins and two losses, defeating Wake Forest, losing to Georgia Tech, defeating #22 NC State, and losing to #13 North Carolina.
+Duke closed the season with two wins and two losses, defeating Wake Forest, losing to Georgia Tech, defeating #22 NC State, and losing to No. 13 North Carolina.